• Skip to primary navigation

 As my kids get older, I’m always surprised to find out how many board games are out there for kids of all ages – many more than what was available when I was a small child.
 You don’t have to be limited to Candyland or Chutes & Ladders.
 I’ve put together a list of board games that notes the appropriate minimum age level, in my opinion.

 Please note: I’m assigning minimum ages to games based on my personal experience as a parent!
 You can tap into your own parenting instincts when it comes to whether you think your child would be interested in or able to play a particular game.
-This is also a good time to remind you to always be aware of any choking hazards in a game.
-Your child may be able to play a difficult game at a young age, but use your discretion when it comes to small parts!
+This is also an excellent time to remind you always to be aware of any choking hazards in a game.
+Your child may be able to play a challenging game at a young age, but use your discretion when it comes to small parts!

 1) Snail’s Pace